kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 ## All or Nothing semantics for Job Resource Assignment

-This mechanism allows a Job to be admitted only if the entire requested resource is available.
+This mechanism allows a Job to be evicted and re-queued if the job doesn't become ready.
 Please refer to the [Sequential Admission with Ready Pods](/docs/tasks/setup_sequential_admission) for more details.

 ### Exponential Backoff Requeueing